thingsboard/tbmq/README.md

-# ThingsBoard MQTT Broker
+# TBMQ

-ThingsBoard MQTT Broker represents an open-source MQTT message broker renowned for its remarkable capacity to handle a staggering number of connected MQTT clients, reaching up to **4M** clients, while proficiently processing a minimum of **200K messages per second** per node.
+TBMQ represents an open-source MQTT message broker renowned for its remarkable capacity to handle a staggering number of connected MQTT clients, reaching up to **4M** clients, while proficiently processing a minimum of **200K messages per second** per node.
 In the cluster mode, its capabilities are further enhanced.

-ThingsBoard MQTT Broker support MQTT v3.x and v5.0.
+TBMQ support MQTT v3.x and v5.0.

 ## Documentation

-ThingsBoard MQTT Broker documentation is hosted on [thingsboard.io](https://thingsboard.io/docs/mqtt-broker/).
+TBMQ documentation is hosted on [thingsboard.io](https://thingsboard.io/docs/mqtt-broker/).

 ## MQTT 5 supported features: